 The latest deals on Shimano SH51 SPD cleats

 The latest deals on Shimano SH56 multi-release SPD cleats

-Confusingly, Shimano also sells a few single-sided SPD designs in its Ultegra (PD-ES600) and Tiagra (PD-A530) road pedal ranges, and GRX gravel pedal range (PD-ES600), aimed at riders who want an SPD pedal but with a wider platform.
+Confusingly, Shimano also sells a few single-sided SPD designs in its range, including the Ultegra (PD-ES600) road pedal, aimed at riders who want an SPD cleat interface but with a wider platform.

 These, however, are a rarity and the bulk of Shimano’s road pedal range uses the SPD-SL design.